Erika-Russi/mod_4_project/README.md

 ## Abstract
 [Slides](https://docs.google.com/presentation/d/1Dd_srSt6hCC0VHzBVQKHEnJWmmlDE71OH07LxB9ks0o/edit#slide=id.p)

 We built a Time Series ARIMA model with SARIMAX to predict immigration as a percentage of U.S. population through 2038, using immigration data from 1820-2017.
 We validated our model by using one-step ahead forecasting, resulting in a Mean Absolute Percentage Error (MAPE) of 5.01%.
-We also created a separate model that added GDP as second variable to predict immigration with Vector Autoregression (VAR).
+We also created a separate model that added GDP as the second variable to predict immigration with Vector Autoregression (VAR).

 ## Motivation